waiz3ple/fractionability/README.md

 ## 🔥 Why Fractionability?

-Many websites display fractions in formats like `1/2` or `3 1/2`, which can be challenging for screen readers to interpret correctly.
+Many websites display fractions in a linear formats like `1/2` or `3 1/2`, which can be challenging for screen readers to interpret correctly.
 Improper fractions, mixed numbers, percentages, and ratios often cause accessibility issues, making content difficult to understand for visually impaired users.

 **Fractionability** solves this by ensuring:
 - Properly formatted fractions for better readability.